pyx-industries/julee/docs/architecture/workflows.rst

 **Testable**
     Unit tests with mocks, integration tests with real infrastructure.

-For understanding layers and architecture, see :doc:`layers`.
+For understanding layers and architecture, see :doc:`clean_architecture`.

 For service and repository patterns, see :doc:`services` and :doc:`repositories`.